A Travel Price Comparison for California San Diego vs. Sonoma for Vacations, Tours, and Honeymoons

 Which is Bigger, San Diego or Sonoma?

-San Diego is bigger, and its population is about 125.2 times larger than the population of Sonoma.
-When comparing the population of San Diego vs. Sonoma, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+San Diego has a larger population, and is about 130 times larger than the population of Sonoma.
+When comparing the sizes of San Diego and Sonoma, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit San Diego or Sonoma?